 We consider biased orientation games, as discussed by Ben-Eliezer, Krivelevich and Sudakov in \cite{bks2012}.
 In orientation games, the board consists of the edges of the complete graph $K_n$.
-In the $(a:b)$ orientation game, the two players called OMaker and OBreaker, direct previously undirected edges alternately.
+In the $(a:b)$ orientation game, the two players called OMaker and OBreaker, alternately direct previously undirected edges.
 OMaker starts, and in each round, OMaker directs between one and $a$ edges, and then OBreaker directs between one and $b$ edges.
 At the end of the game, the final graph is a tournament on $n$ vertices.
 OMaker wins the game if this tournament has some predefined property $\cP$.
 Otherwise, OBreaker wins.

-Orientation games can be seen as a modification of $(a:b)$ Maker-Breaker games, played on the complete graph $K_n$.
+Orientation games can be seen as a relative of $(a:b)$ Maker--Breaker games, played on the complete graph $K_n$.
 The game is played by two players, Maker and Breaker, who alternately claim $a$ and $b$ edges, respectively.
 Maker wins if the subgraph consisting of her edges satisfies some given monotone-increasing property $\cP$.
 Otherwise, Breaker wins.
-Maker-Breaker games have been widely studied (cf. \cite{Beck82}, \cite{Beck85}, \cite{Beck94}, \cite{bp2005}, \cite{ec1978}, \cite{ES1973}, \cite{gs2009}, \cite{k2011}), and it is quite natural to translate typical questions about Maker-Breaker games to orientation games.
+Maker--Breaker games have been widely studied (cf.~\cite{Beck82}, \cite{Beck85}, \cite{Beck94}, \cite{bp2005}, \cite{ec1978}, \cite{ES1973}, \cite{gs2009}, \cite{k2011}), and it is quite natural to translate typical questions about Maker--Breaker games to orientation games.

-For instance, Beck \cite{BeckBook} studied the so-called {\em Clique game}, proving that in the $(1:1)$ game, the largest clique that Maker is able to build is of size $(2-o(1))\log_2(n)$.
-Motivated by this result, an orientation game version of the Clique game was considered in \cite{cgl2013}: Given a tournament $T_k$ on $k$ vertices, it was proven there that for $k\leq (2-o(1))\log_2(n)$ OMaker can ensure that $T_k$ appears in the final tournament (independent of the choice of $T_k$), while for $k\geq (4+o(1))\log_2(n)$ OBreaker always can prevent a copy of the predefined tournament $T_k.$
+For instance, Beck \cite{BeckBook} studied the so-called {\em Clique game}, proving that in the $(1:1)$ Maker--Breaker game, the largest clique that Maker is able to build is of size $(2-o(1))\log_2(n)$.
+Motivated by this result, an orientation game version of the Clique game is considered in \cite{cgl2013}: Given a tournament $T_k$ on $k$ vertices, it is proven there that for $k\leq (2-o(1))\log_2(n)$ OMaker can ensure that $T_k$ appears in the final tournament, while for $k\geq (4+o(1))\log_2(n)$ OBreaker always can prevent a copy of $T_k.$